-Jumping on a mini trampoline, also called rebounding, is a low-impact cardio workout that improves muscle tone and balance while torching 160 calories per 30 minutes of bouncing, fitness experts say.
-Basheerah Ahmad, founder of the fitness consulting firm 360 Transformation, encourages celebrity clients like Carrie Underwood, Jordin Sparks, and Vivica A. Fox to use a mini trampoline in their exercise routines.
-"You get an amazing workout and it’s so much fun," she says.
+"You get an amazing workout and it’s so much fun," says Basheerah Ahmad, founder of the fitness consulting firm 360 Transformation.
+She encourages celebrity clients like Carrie Underwood, Jordin Sparks, and Vivica A. Fox to use a mini trampoline in their exercise routines.

 Basic Trampoline Bounce

-Ahmad says the basic bounce "seems simple but it burns a lot of calories."
-It also tones the quads, glutes, and calf muscles.
+The basic bounce "seems simple, but it burns a lot of calories," Ahmad says.
+It also tones your quads, glutes, and calf muscles.

 1. Stand on the mini trampoline with your feet about 6 inches apart.

 2. Bend your arms, keeping your elbows at your sides.

 3. With a slight bend in your knees, lightly bounce up and down.
 Your feet should come about 6 inches off the trampoline.